sabrallah/sabrallah.github.io/README.md

 ## 🙏 Acknowledgments

-- Original template inspiration from FreeHTML5.co
 - Bootstrap framework for responsive design
 - Font Awesome for icons
 - Unsplash for placeholder images
+- Original template concept for inspiration

 ## 📞 Support